Raphinha: International career

 Prior to UEFA Euro 2020, the Italian Football Federation attempted to call up Raphinha for the Italian national team, for whom Raphinha was eligible due to his father's heritage.
 Raphinha has stated that he was close to representing Italy, but did not receive an Italian passport in time to represent them at the tournament.

 In August 2021, Raphinha was selected to represent Brazil for the team's World Cup qualifiers against Chile, Argentina and Peru.
 On 7 October, Raphinha made his full debut for the national side, coming on as a substitute at half time in a 3–1 comeback win against Venezuela.
 He assisted two goals and won a penalty in 45 minutes on the pitch, receiving praise from sports pundits and fans.
 On 15 October, he scored his first two international goals in a qualifying match against Uruguay.

 On 7 November 2022, Raphinha was named in the squad for the 2022 FIFA World Cup by manager Tite.
 Brazil reached the quarter-finals of the tournament, where they were eliminated by Croatia on 9 December, following a 4–2 penalty shoot-out loss after a 1–1 draw.

 On 10 May, Raphinha was called up for Brazil to participate in the 2024 Copa América.
 He scored his only goal of the tournament against Colombia in their third group phase game, in a 1–1 draw.
 Brazil were eliminated from the tournament following a 4–2 penalty shoot-out defeat after a goalless draw against Uruguay in the quarter-finals.

+In May 2026, Raphinha was selected for Brazil's squad for the 2026 FIFA World Cup.